eric-martinet/Poverty_composite_indicator/README.md

 2. World Bank's DataBank: extensive datasets on economy, development, education, health, etc. for all countries in the world.
 	- Population: we fetched the Total population (SP.POP.TOTL) for for all countries and all years between 2000 and 2020

+> We could have used a single datasource, but the goal was to practice scrapping from various datasources and in various ways (direct API calls for the OECD - requiring extensive reading of the documentation, and user-friendly API wrapper wbgapi for the World Bank)

 ## Repo structure